 The keywords above are your customer’s pain points.
 If you can consistently research these popular search queries, you’ll not only write content that engages your target audience, but you’ll also improve your search rankings significantly through long-tail tail organic traffic.

 Google will definitely reward long-tail SEO best practices.
 This is an aspect of searcher intent that became prominent, post-Hummingbird.

 b).
 Follow your target customers: Another crucial aspect of thinking like a customer is to follow them, wherever they are.
 When you follow your targeted customers, they’ll feel important.
 And, you’ll see the profit potential even before creating enormous amounts of content.

 Your customers don’t buy your goods or services in order to merely have that item or that service.
 In the same way, you don’t go out to eat merely to eat food, but for a certain experience that transcends eating at home.
 In both cases, you and your customers want to be treated like royalty.

-I don’t just mean you should follow up, which is very important, too.
-What I mean is that you should find out what interests your customers, where they hang out, and how they interact — and then get into the conversation.
+I don’t just mean you should follow-up, which is very important, too.
+What I mean is that you should find out what interests your customers, where they hang out and how they interact — hen get into the conversation.
 Meet them at their point of need.

 When you address a customer with respect and the personal touch, they will love it and stick around on your site.